JewelBernal/springboot-ecommerce/README.md

 E-commerce website made with SpringBoot Java for back-end stuff.
 Utilized TailwindCSS for front-end stuff.

 This is just a demo website, no actual transaction will be made here.
-However, be careful still with your important information/s, technically - anyone can access your mysql database if not protected.
+However, be careful still with your important information/s.

 Current Features:
 - Products are fetched from MySQL Database (Price, ItemName, ItemDesc, etc...)